snimu/blog/contents/propsal-mtp-by-splitting/article.md

 - The model cannot rely on the true next token for next-next-token prediction, but still depends on the next-token prediction, making stronger all of the next-token-prediction-signal, the next-next-token-prediction-signal, and the signal to improve the model's abstract representation
 - That signal to the abstract representation comes directly from c2, and thus avoids the bottleneck of the hidden state having to provide a superposition of tokens for optimal next-token predictibility, and provision of abstract information for next-next-token prediction
-- And just to stress it again, the conflic between these two goals is reduced
+- And just to stress it again, the conflict between these two goals is reduced
 - Model can provide way more information to further-down tokens than prob distr and input tok

-Too add to all that, we retain DeepSeek's advantage of prediction n to be backpropagagted through prediction n-1, making the latter stronger through an additional but meaningfully different training signal.
+To add to all that, we retain DeepSeek's advantage of prediction n to be backpropagagted through prediction n-1, making the latter stronger through an additional but meaningfully different training signal.

-Of course, our great disadvantage remains: the hidden-state size per token is reduced significantly, and while we can of course combine this with the techniques presented above ([Project and Split](#project-and-split) and [Uneven Split](#uneven-split)), the high quality small hidden state size might still be worse than the full hidden state with a conflict between decoding and providing information to downstream predicitons.
+Of course, our great disadvantage remains: the hidden-state size per token is reduced significantly, and while we can of course combine this with the techniques presented above ([Project and Split](#project-and-split) and [Uneven Split](#uneven-split)), the high quality small hidden state size might still be worse than the full hidden state with a conflict between decoding and providing information to downstream predictions.

+Additionally, DeepSeek's method for MTP works with teacher forcing at every predicted token, while my method doesn't.
+Whether that's good or bad is unclear to me.
+Let's say S is the input sequence length.
+On the one hand, having the true token S+1 available for predicting token S+2 prevents an error cascade from prediction S+1 to prediction S+2.
+On the other hand, predicting token S+2 only from the hidden states that were produced from tokens 1 to S is closer to autoregressive prediction, which might be beneficial.
+And if my method doesn't work as presented above, it's possible to just append the embedding of the true token S+1 to h1 and c1 (or even train that way with a WSD schedule to get the model's error rate below some threshold, decay the learning rate, then remove the concatenated token S+1 and warm up again and train so that the model is brought closer to the downstream task of autoregressive prediction).

 ## Summary and outlook